daydreambot/daydreambot/README.md

 ## Hi there
-I'm Iyiola Elijah.
-A beginner still practicing and learning about GitHub and Python.
+I'm a beginner learning about GitHub and Python.

 <!--
 **daydreambot/daydreambot** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.